 Stephen J. Fey studied cell and molecular biology at King’s College, University of London and obtained his Ph.D. in biophysics in 1980.
 Interested to understand how living cells respond to external factors, he went to Århus University to study protein expression (now called proteomics).
 He moved to Odense University in 1996 and was one of the founders of the Centre for Proteome Analysis.
 When the opportunitly arose in 2006 to spin this institute out of the University into a small biotech company, he took the chance and became the CEO of DrugMode ApS.
 The company’s products proved to be too early for commercialisation and so DrugMode was closed down in 2011 and he returned to the University of Southern Denmark where he leads the Tissue Culture Engineering Laboratory.

-Head of research: Associate professor, PhD Stephen John Fey
+Head of research: Associate professor Stephen John Fey

 Researchers and research group:

 The ultimate goal of biomedical research is to reduce disease and improve human health.
 Working towards this goal it therefore makes sense to study how cells work in the human being.
 It came therefore as a great surprise, that the methods used to cultivate cells in the laboratory (and that had been so successful in the fight against polio in the 1950’s) suddenly were shown to produce cells which poorly reflected what is occurring in our organs.
 The goal of our research is therefore to develop culture systems that allow cells in culture to mirror what is happening in the body.
 Such a system will provide a unique window into how healthy cells work; what goes wrong in cancer, diabetes and cardiovascular diseases; and accelerate the development of new safer medicines.

 We are collaborating with companies to develop the equipment we need, with other international groups who wish to establish this technology for their own research and with pharmaceutical companies who are interested to use this technology for predicitive toxicology.